-Political leaders and citizens of Fort Lamy turned out on Sunday (1 July) to demonstrate in support of President Francois Tombalbaye of Chad.
+Background: Political leaders and citizens of Fort Lamy turned out on Sunday (1 July) to demonstrate in support of President Francois Tombalbaye of Chad.
 As well as being Head of State, President Tombalbays is also the General Secretary of Chad's National Progressive Party.

 The rally followed a meeting arranged by the National Political Bureau at Fort Lamy's party House.
 Among the several hundred people who attended were Chad's political leaders, the municipal authorities of Fort Lamy and leaders of the National Union of chad Workers.